AndreaCicca/Relazione-Lab-AI/Consegne/Consegna 1/Appunti.md

+# Consegna 1
-# Ragionatore in logica proposizionale in avanti e indietro.
+## Ragionatore in logica proposizionale in avanti e indietro.

 Certo un numero di regole
 antecedente11 and antecedente12 and ... and antecedente1N -> tes1